Indefinite Leave to Remain (ILR): A Complete Guide

 • 10-year long residence

-• Global Talent, Scale-Up, Innovator Founder, Ancestry visa
+• Global Talent, Scale-up, Innovator Founder and Ancestry visas

 • Refugee or humanitarian protection status